programmercave0/programmercave0.github.io/_posts/2019-12-21-Bandit-Level-0-to-Level-5-|-OverTheWire.md

 ---

 Learn linux command by playing [Bandit](https://overthewire.org/wargames/bandit/) wargame.
 The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.
 Below is the solution of Level0, Level 0 → Level 1, Level 1 → Level 2, Level 2 → Level 3, and Level 3 → Level 4.

+The passwords are hidden, so you have to find the passwords for next level yourself.

 ![Bandit OverTheWire]({{ site.url }}/assets/Bandit-Overthewire/overthewire_poster.jpg){:class="img-responsive"}